Causes of poverty

 The causes of poverty may vary with respect to nation, region, and in comparison with other countries at the global level.
 Philosophical perspectives and especially historical perspectives, including some factors at a micro and macro level can be considered in understanding these causes.

 Background

-Poverty is a multifaceted and pervasive issue affecting societies around the globe, characterized by a lack of essential resources and opportunities.
-Understanding its causes—economic, social, political, and environmental—is crucial for developing effective strategies to combat it.
+Poverty is a multifaceted issue that is caused by a combination of economic, environmental, social, and political factors.
 Behavioral, structural, and political theories help explain poverty's persistence, while philosophical and historical perspectives, including both micro and macro-level factors, provide additional insights.
-Moreover, poverty can be understood in terms of absolute and relative measures, each offering a unique perspective on this global issue.
+Moreover, poverty can be understood in terms of absolute and relative measures.